kendalenz/loading-data-react-d3/README.md

 # Mouse Follower
-A program that follows your mouse with a circle.
+A program that loads data using D3 and manages state using React.